raswanthx7/AWS-learning-journey/courses/01-cloud-practitioner-essentials/Module-1-introduction-to-cloud.md

-# Module 1 – Cloud Concepts Overview
+# Module 1 – Introduction to cloud

 ## Topics Covered
 - Describe the client-server model at fundamental level